 The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The 2016 and 2015 information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the 2016 and 2015 information is fairly stated in all material respects in relation to the basic financial statements as a whole.
-We have also previously audited in accordance with auditing standards generally accepted in the United States of and for the years ended December 31, 2012, 2013 and 2014, which are not presented with the accompanying financial statements.
-In our reports dated March 13, 2013, March 21, 2014, and March 24, 2015, we expressed unmodified opinions on the respective basic financial statements.
-In our opinion the 2012, 2013 and 2014 information to the basic financial statements are opinion the 2012, 2013 and 2014 information to the basic financial statements.
-In all material respects in relation to the years ended December 31, 2012, 2013 and 2014, as a whole.
+The 2017 and 2016 information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the 2017 and 2016 information is fairly stated in all material respects in relation to the basic financial statements as a whole.
+We have also previously audited in accordance with auditing standards generally accepted in the United States of America CSAFE's basic financial statements as of and for the years ended December 31, 2013, 2014, and 2015, which are not presented with the accompanying financial statements.
+In our reports dated March 21, 2014, March 24, 2015, and March 24, 2016 we expressed an unmodified opinion on the respective basic financial statements.
+In our opinion the 2013, 2014, and 2015 information is fairly stated to the basic financial statements as of and for the years ended December 31, 2013, 2014, and 2015, which are not presented with the accompanying financial statements.
+In our reports dated March 21, 2014, March 24, 2015, and March 24, 2016 we expressed an unmodified opinion on the respective basic financial statements.
+In our opinion the 2013, 2014, and 2015 information is fairly stated in all material respects in relation to the basic financial statements as of and for the years ended December 31, 2013, 2014, and 2015, as a whole.